-- Meet with your high school counselor/home school primary instructor to review your transcript and discuss the courses you would like to take at NWACC.
+- Meet with your High School Counselor, Principal, or Home School Counselor to review your transcript and discuss the courses you would like to take at NWACC.

 - Submit placement test scores (ACT, PLAN, PSAT or Compass) in the subject area in which you would like to take a class.

 - Complete the Concurrent Student Registration form (included in Concurrent Packet).
 Obtain all required signatures including GPA Verification from your High School Counselor/Principal.

 To schedule your required appointment contact: